 "No, Not right now," I said.
 I surprised myself with the sound of my own boredom.

 "Okay, okay just a thought, juuuust a thought.
 No harm done."

 "Ready?"
 He asked rhetorically while grabbing his keys and a shirt.

 Outside the wind was warm and heavy and the sun reflected in specs on the steady blue waves.
-Ah ha.
-Navy Pier.
+It occurred to me suddenly I was emerging from a boat in Navy Pier.
 The pier Ferris Wheel moved slowly in the distance.
 Walkers, runners, tourists, families, and bikers made the shoreline sidewalks and grass alive with movement.
-The yacht was amongst dozens of others, whose various owners relaxed on the docks or polished their boat sides.
+The yacht was amongst dozens of others, whose various owners relaxed on the docks or polished the sides of their glorious boats.

 We crossed the underpass at Lake Shore Drive to the Navy Pier parking lot.
 If I'd known or cared about cars, I could have appreciated the moment, but the man's car, as far as my knowledge allotted, was 'nice'.
 Any car was nice to me with leather interior and clean empty floors.